Consumer privacy push in Florida limps forward

 Saikali lauded lawmakers for agreeing to remove a consumer's right to sue, but later returned to address legislators as he sought to have the bill killed because of the cost.

 “To comply with this law you're going to have to purchase technology, you're going to have to perform data inventories, you're going to have to hire lawyers like myself," he said, adding that processing consumer requests could require more costly staffing and training.
-"So you're looking at at least hundreds of thousand of dollars each year for a business to comply,” he said.
+"So you're looking at at least hundreds of thousand of dollars each year for a business to comply.”

 Other business advocates urged lawmakers to slow down so they can more fully consider the consequences to businesses.